postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/user-groups.md

 <img alt="Edit group description" src="https://assets.postman.com/postman-docs/edit-group-description-action.jpg" width="500px"/>

 Click on the group's name at the top of the page to modify it.
-To add a description, select **Click To Edit** under the group's name.
+To add a description, select **Add a description** under the group's name.
 To update an existing description, select it to modify. **Save Changes** to confirm your updates.

 ## Deleting a group